Welcome to the College of Nursing

 - A completed application submitted to NursingCAS.

 - Official transcripts from all accredited institutions of higher education attended, regardless of whether a degree was earned.

 - Substantive personal essay statement.

-- RN licensure in the United States (for advanced practice post-licensure programs).
+- RN licensure in the United States (for post-licensure MSN and DNP programs).

-- The GRE is required for all applicants to the Nurse Anesthesia and PhD programs and cannot be waived.
+- The GRE is required for all applicants to the PhD in Nursing Science program.

 - TOEFL (Test of English as a Foreign Language) scores, if required.

 - TOEFL is required for applicants who are non-native speakers of English.
 This requirement may be waived if the applicant has completed a minimum of three years of higher education and received their baccalaureate degree in the United States.